ECLAM Constitution & Bylaws

 ARTICLE IV — MEMBERSHIP

-4.1 The types of membership of the College shall be Founding de facto Diplomate, Ordinary de facto Diplomate, Diplomate, Non-practising Diplomate, Retired Diplomate, Honorary Member and Associate Member.
+4.1 The types of membership of the College shall be Founding de facto Diplomate, Ordinary de facto Diplomate, Diplomate, Non-certified Diplomate, Retired Diplomate, Honorary Member and Associate Member.

 4.2 Qualifications for membership: In accordance with the policies of the EBVS, only veterinarians licensed or eligible to be licensed to practise veterinary medicine in a European country, unless exempted from this obligation by the Council of the College, may become Diplomates of European Veterinary Speciality Colleges.
 Veterinarians elected to membership of the College shall be designated a Diplomate of the European College of Laboratory Animal Medicine and shall be authorised to use the designation of Diplomate of the European College of Laboratory Animal Medicine (Dip.
 ECLAM or Dipl.
 ECLAM).